An overview of 14 generative AI writing tools

 As you might guess from the name, SEO.ai specialises in producing content optimised for SEO.
 You tell the AI about your topic and your target audience, and it’ll identify keywords that it then uses to write intros, headings, full blog posts, and more.
 You’ll see your SEO score actively rising as you instruct the AI on what to write, and you can even benchmark your content against your competition.

-SEO.ai also allows you to customise your content by asking it to do things like “write a metaphor”, or “rewrite this section as if I’m a PhD student.”
+SEO.ai also allows you to customise your content by asking it to do things like 'write a metaphor', or 'rewrite this section as if I’m a PhD student.'
 It’s able to write in more than 50 languages and can also suggest SEO-friendly topics for your business.
 But its SEO prowess is also its weakness; this isn’t the most creative or compelling writing, and it’s likely to sound generic and repetitive.

 You also have a limited number of AI-generated words per month; after your seven-day trial, the Standard plan is $49 a month for 40,000 words and 40 AI keyword reports.
 Enterprise pricing is available on request.